wanseob/solidity-mmr/README.md

 1. Append only data structure
 1. Easy for inclusion proof
-1. Use significantly small amount of gas to insert a new item
+1. Use significantly small amount of gas to append a new item
    - To append 1000 items, MMR used 95307 gas on average while Merkle patricia tree used 676606 gas
-   - Regarding to insert, MMR was roughly 7 more times cheaper than MPT
+   - Regarding to appending an item, MMR was roughly 7 more times cheaper than MPT

 To get more detail information [see this](https://github.com/mimblewimble/grin/blob/master/doc/mmr.md)